 This corollary follows immediately from Theorem \ref{nat:cor-rate} or Corollary \ref{cor_main}.

 \begin{remark}\ \begin{enumerate} \item Our estimates are just as good or better than the standard $\mathcal O(\epsilon ^{\frac12})$ estimate for the classical vanishing viscosity method (\eqref{nat:local-eq} with $A(u)=\epsilon \, u$). \item Our estimates hold for arbitrary L{\'e}vy measures $\mu$ and even for strongly degenerate diffusions where $A$ may vanish on a large set!
-This is consistent with general results for nonlocal Hamilton-Jacobi-Bellman equations \cite{Jakobsen/Karlsen}. \item If the solutions are smoother, it is possible to obtain better estimates.
-Also if $\mu$ is as in \eqref{frac_lap}, the additional symmetry and homogeneity can be used to obtain better estimates which can be proven to be optimal.
-See Example \ref{rate-alp} below. \item Corollary \ref{cor-rate} contains less information than Theorem \ref{nat:cor-rate} and is not strong enough to get optimal results in all cases, e.g. in Example \ref{rate-alp} with $\alp\geq1$. \item The error estimates above trivially also holds for the more general vanishing viscosity equation
+This is consistent with general results for nonlocal Hamilton-Jacobi-Bellman equations \cite{Jakobsen/Karlsen}. \item As for the classical (local) vanishing viscosity method, better rates could be obtained if the solutions are more regular.
+E.g. if~$A(u^\epsilon)$ is uniformly (in $\epsilon$) bounded in $W^{2,1}$, then the error estimate should be $O(\epsilon)$ even without assumption~\eqref{add-referee}.
+Such a result can not be derived from~\eqref{nat:rate}, but should be proved directly. \item Corollary \ref{cor-rate} contains less information than Theorem \ref{nat:cor-rate}; indeed, if $\mu$ is as in \eqref{frac_lap}, the additional symmetry and homogeneity can be used to obtain better estimates which can be proved to be optimal.
+See Example \ref{rate-alp} below. \item The error estimates above trivially also holds for the more general vanishing viscosity equation

 \end{enumerate} \end{remark}